adventuretc/Spicetify-HideImages-Extension/readme.md

 ## Known bugs:

-- The Queue view always hides all cover arts.
+- Album covers loaded after scrolling down on a Discography page of an Artist don't get filtered.
 - Can't hide artist top banners (the CSS selector is outdated).
 - Can't hide artist bottom banners (the CSS selector is outdated).
 - Can't hide artist profile pictures (the CSS selector is outdated).
+- // The Queue view always hides all cover arts. -> Seems not to occur in prod.
+Does it?
 - Right clicking and blocking a song will add the song to the trashbin whereas it's supposed to add the album to the trashbin.
 It will display the message "Song added to trashbin".
 Pressing the trash _icon_ (next to the song's name) works correctly, however.

 ## The goal of the project: